Petrof-Ivan/GoodHackathon_Project/placeReviewBot/README.md

+first you need to migrate
+> python manage.py migrate

 in order to start the admin page you need to run this command in placeReviewBot directory:
 > python manage.py runserver

 to run the bot you need to run this: